-Bipolar scales such as Completely unimportant to Completely important tend to be overused and misused in survey research today and can often be replaced with unipolar scales such as Not at all important to Completely important.
+Bipolar scales such as Completely dissatisfied to Completely satisfied tend to be overused and misused in survey research today and can often be replaced with unipolar scales such as Not at all satisfied to Completely satisfied.
 And even when bipolar scales are more appropriate, they are often asked in older formats that are less reliable.

 First, what is scale polarity?
 A bipolar scale contrasts opposites, while the unipolar scale focuses on one attribute.
 When coded behind the scenes, a bipolar scale might be coded as -1, -0.5, 0, 0.5, 1, with the ends having the same absolute value but different numeric signs, where a unipolar scale might be coded as 0, 0.25, 0.5, 0.75, 1.
 For instance, for a likelihood scale, think of Not at all likely as corresponding to 0% of the time, Somewhat likely to 50% of the time, and Completely likely to 100% of the time.